By Ian Lloyd Neubauer

 The next day I awake with a jolt in a room that’s so cold I can actually see my breath.
 When I muster some strength I get out of bed and crack out a few push-ups to get the blood flowing again.
 I then peel back the curtains to see something I hadn’t seen for days – sunshine, blue skies and freshly dumped snow.
 On a distant hilltop, I can see the Tawang Monastery.
 When we arrived late last night it was concealed by the mist, but this morning the 330-year old palace soars above the city like a celestial fort guarding India itself.

 The road to Tawang has been much more than a journey.
-It has been a trial of fire and ice that has led me back to myself and the fateful day in 2004 when I hired a dirt bike in Cambodia to explore the countryside.
+It has been a trial of fire and ice that has led me back to myself and the fateful day some 15 years ago when I first jumped on a motorbike while on holidays in Cambodia.
 Over the years I’ve ridden some of most scenic and challenging roads in the world, from Patagonia’s Austral Highway to the Trans-Himalayan Highway in Nepal’s Mustang Province.
 But never have I experienced so much pleasure and pain on two wheels as I have over the past four days.

 They say ‘half the journey is getting there’.
 In this case, it couldn’t possibly be more true because tomorrow we need to turn back and do it again.

-Yet with a bit of luck, some good weather, a trusty guide by my side and an indomitable motorcycle that’s now missing its mudguard, stop light and three or four other things, there shouldn’t be any more dramas.
+Yet with a bit of luck, some good weather, a trusty guide by my side and an indomitable motorcycle that’s now missing its mudguard, stop light and a handful of other parts, there shouldn’t be any more dramas.
 Right?

 Chain Reaction India (chainreactionindia.com) offers 12-, 15- and 21-day tours of India’s northeast for groups of four to six riders for A$220 per rider per day.
 Back-up vehicle, fuel, food, water, accommodation, use of a Royal Enfield and laundry.
 AirAsia X (Airasia.com) offers daily flights from Sydney, the Gold Coast and Perth to India from A$282 one way.